corvus-dotnet/Corvus.Retry/README.md

 var result = Retriable.Retry(() => DoSomething(), new Count(10), policy);
 ```
 ##### `AggregatePolicy`
-This gives you a means of ANDing together mutiple policies.
+This gives you a means of ANDing together multiple policies.
 The `AggregatePolicy` only succeeds if ALL of its children succeed.

 ```
 var aggregatePolicy =